aruntk/polymer-apollo/README.md

 import ApolloClient, { createNetworkInterface } from 'apollo-client';
 // New Imports
 import { Client } from 'subscriptions-transport-ws';
-import { addGraphQLSubscriptions, PolymerApollo } from 'vue-apollo';
+import { addGraphQLSubscriptions, PolymerApollo } from 'polymer-apollo';

 // Create the network interface const networkInterface = createNetworkInterface({